project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 We discovered that the two energy states split apart, $E_0+A$ and $E_0-A$.

-Now we are going to explore how this coupled two state system changes when we perturb it
+Now we are going to explore how this coupled two state system changes when we perturb it.